dawu76/investment-research-notes/personal-finance/solo-401k/README.md

 - Deadlines for tax year contributions (e.g. 2024): Employee contributions should be made by 2025-01-10 - slightly after end of calendar year to account for payroll; empmoyer contributions can be made up until 2025-April tax filing deadline.
 - How to specify whether contributions are for employee or employer: by default, contributions to E-trade's 401k accounts will be on behalf of employer.
 In order to classify contributions as being from employees, call the E*Trade retirement team before end of calendar year to request that certain contributions be reclassified; this can be done in bulk to retroactively reclassify past contributions.
 - Employee contributions are subject to a total limit of ~$23K across your IRA and 401k accounts.
 Employer contributions may have a higher limit up to 25% of your business income.
+- E-Trade Solo 401(k) message on funds transfer page: _"E*TRADE will show Individual 401(k) contributions as employer contributions and Individual Roth 401(k) contributions as employee contributions in the transaction history.
+You must track employee vs employer contributions and report based on your own records."_

 ---